 "My dagger?" asked Xion.

 "Yeah, that's why we're here in the first place," Sora explained.
 "We're looking for that magic dagger you had that was connected to your heart that let you wield your light or whatever.
 Cuz we need to use it to defeat this evil no-eyebrows guy so he doesn't eat everyone's soul.
-It's been lost for like a hundred years, but I asked the fireflies and they took us here.
+It's been lost for a few hundred years, but I asked the fireflies and they took us here.
 Do you have it?"

 "No eyebrows?
 Hm, that does sound serious.
 But which dagger do you…Oh."
 Xion paused, and her blue eyed darkened with sorrow.
 "You must mean that dagger."
 She was quiet for a long moment.
 Eventually, she looked up at them with a sad smile.